 Little did Miguel know that the Alka-Seltzer Plus Cold medicine contained a decongestant known as phenylpropanolamine (PPA) which is associated with increased risk of stroke.
 Upon arrival at the emergency room, Miguel was admitted to the hospital.
 The next thing he remembers is waking up in a hospital bed with his mother looking over him.
 He wondered what she was doing in New Orleans, so far from home.
 It wasn’t until later that he learned he had a hemorrhagic stroke – a weakened vessel that ruptures and bleeds into the surrounding brain compressing the brain tissue – and underwent surgery to relieve pressure on his brain.
 Two weeks later, the hospital released Miguel to his doctor in El Paso.
 It was an excruciating airplane ride home.
 It took another three months before he could get back to work.

 Quite some time later Miguel learned about medications containing PPA and the link to stroke.
-With the assistance of Waters Kraus & Paul, Miguel brought suit against the manufacture of Alka-Seltzer Plus Cold medicine, Bayer AG.
+With the assistance of Waters Kraus & Paul, Miguel brought suit against the manufacturer of Alka-Seltzer Plus Cold medicine, Bayer AG.
 It was the first of 1,150 PPA claims against the manufacturer to go to trial.
 In 2004 the jury found in favor of the plaintiff, Miguel Valverde, and further that Bayer made a defective and dangerous product when a safer alternative was available.
 The case subsequently settled.